thundergolfer/thundergolfer.github.io/collections/_posts/2022-12-01-three-peice-tech-writing-masterclass.md

 The title of this is a dig at the ‘get smart quick’ scheme peddled by [Masterclass.com](http://Masterclass.com), but the post itself exists to share the three best pieces of technical writing infotainment that I know.
 I’ve recommended this stuff to many, many software engineers in the past two years, in 1on1s and during the design docs onboarding session that I used to run at [Canva](https://www.canva.com/).

 Engaging with these three things — a lecture, a podcast, and a website — can create a spark of new perspective on what writing is for and how you can better use it in your work.
-They won’t make you a good technical writer, for that you merely need hundreds of hours of practice, but they should grab you the shoulders and twist you to face the path that leads to better writing and happier readers.
+They won’t make you a good technical writer, for that you merely need hundreds of hours of practice, but they should grab you by the shoulders and push you down a path to better writing and happier readers.

 ## A lecture: Writing beyond the academy, _University of Chicago Writing Program_